liferay/liferay-docs/discover/portal/articles/130-forms/03-form-rules/03-enable-rules.markdown

 **Example:** Part of the race registration fee pays for dog food.
 You don't have to feed your chicken team with the provided dog food though.
 There's a single selection field that asks *Would you like use the provided dog food?*.
-If you check the box, you can select how much food, in US pounds, you'll need for your team throughout the race.
-Since you're racing chickens, you won't check the box, and the *Amount (US lb.)* field will be grayed out and disabled.
+If you select *Yes*, you can select how much food, in US pounds, you'll need for your team throughout the race.
+Since you're racing chickens, you'll select *No*, and the *Amount (US lb.)* field will be grayed out and disabled.

 To follow the example, add a single selection field *Would you like to use the provided dog food?* with two options: *Yes* and *No*.